e-hat/e-hat.github.io/index.md

 then I want to try a cool shadow algorithm like PCSS.
 I'll post some images of my renders here.

 I am currently an intern at [Stellar Science](https://www.stellarscience.com/), where I write C++ and do fun science stuff.
+I'll also mention that any opinions that I express here are not that of my employer.

 {% include section-title.html words="resume/contact/presence" %}
 My resume can be found [here](/assets/files/eddiehatfield_resume.pdf).